 Village to village: A journey along the Ghanaian coast

-The next morning in the village, I ran into a relative of the child and asked how he was doing.
-With a big smile of relief, the man told me that the child is doing very well.
+The next morning I ran into a relative of the child and asked how he was doing.
+With a big smile of relief, the man told me that the child was doing very well.
 “What was wrong with him?”
 I asked.
 “Malaria!” he replied.

 In 2012, I travelled west along the Ghanaian coast to a place called Nzulezu – a tiny, isolated village built entirely on stilts in the Jomoro District of Ghana’s Western Region.
 The village is only accessible by canoe and was nominated as a UNESCO World Heritage Site in 2000.